 Alfred State’s Student Records and Financial Services Office encourages students and their families to carefully review their financial aid plan and consider all available options to assist students in financing their education.
-It is the student’s responsibility as a financial aid recipient to review the information below to understand the associated conditions to maintain financial aid and accept these Terms and Conditions through the my.AlfredState.edu portal.
+It is the student’s responsibility as a financial aid recipient to review the information below to understand the associated conditions to utilize and maintain financial aid.

 - Financial aid plans for students are individualized and reflect the student’s eligibility based on the information provided by the student and their parents on the Free Application for Federal Student Aid (FAFSA).
 Each financial aid plan also factors in the student’s grade level, program of study, individual program, eligibility requirements, and funding levels.
 Federal financial aid plans are contingent on federal funding levels and are, therefore, subject to change based on Congressional action.

 - Due to recent changes in federal student aid regulations, students who are eligible to receive a Federal Pell Grant will have a lifetime limit of 12 full-time semesters (or the equivalent).
 This policy is retroactive to whenever a student first received Pell grant and includes payments received at other colleges or universities.

 - Financial aid recipients must be matriculated students, pursuing college courses leading to a terminal degree (certificate, associate, or bachelor).
 Students must be enrolled at least half-time (six credit hours) to receive aid from the following federal aid programs: Supplemental Educational Opportunity Grant (SEOG), College Work Study (CWS), Direct Stafford Loans, and Nursing Loan.

 - Students who are New York State residents must be enrolled full-time (12 or more credit hours) to receive aid from the New York State Tuition Assistance Program (TAP).
 TAP is limited to eight full-time semesters, six of which can be used towards an associates degree.
 Some part-time students may qualify for Part-time TAP or Aid for Part-time Study.
 Check with your financial aid adviser to see if you may be eligible.